shiltemann/gcc2021-training/index.md

 Please sign up the Galaxy Community Conference to join this event.
 Registration can be done via the  **[VIB Conference Website]({{site.registration_form}})**.

-## See the Program
+## Program

 Welcome!
-Click on one of the buttons below to view the program!
+We will have 3 tracks during this GCC Training Week.
+Click on one of the buttons below to view the program for that track.

+**Note:** The schedule is subject to change

 <a href="{{site.baseurl}}/science-track"><button type="button" class="btn btn-success btn-lg">Science Track</button></a>